ajyounguk/hive-client/README.md

 ### Launch the app:
 point your browser at the local/remoteIP port 3000 (http://0.0.0.0:3000) to load the HTML app

+### CSV - if you use the .csv export function, files are stored in the /csv directory

 ### EOL Readme..